EverMind-AI/EverMemModel/README.md

   <img src="assets/DSA_router.drawio.svg" width="700">
 </p>
 <p align="center">
   <b>Figure 2</b>: The architecture of the router.
-It chunks and pools document representations, calculates relevance scores against the question, selects the top-k documents, and concatenates their compressed representations to form the final context.
+It chunks and pools document representations, calculates relevance scores against the question, selects the top-k documents, and concatenates their compact representations to form the final context.
 </p>

 ## 🚀 Results